chajr/bluetree20/docs/page-structure.md

 Page and subpage idea
 --------------
 Pages and subpages create site tree defined in tree.xml file.
-Each page is independent of other page, but has common modules, libraries, css and js defined on the top of root element.
+Each page is independent of other page, but has common modules, libraries, css and js defined on the top of root node.
  Each page can have their own modules, libraries etc. and unlimited subpages as their children's.
- Each children ins an part of page, and parent subpage if its have it and inherit all libraries, modules and etc. elements defined in parent element (inheritance can be disabled).
+ Each children ins an part of page, and parent subpage if its have it and inherit all libraries, modules and etc. nodes defined in parent node (inheritance can be disabled).
-In that way we can create structure of dependent elements like: `my-site.pl/articles/article/id,123` Article is an part of articles and inherit from articles some elements.
+In that way we can create structure of dependent nodes like: `my-site.pl/articles/article/id,123` Article is an part of articles and inherit from articles some nodes.
 In that way we can create more advanced dependencies `my-site.pl/products/software/open-source/id,123` or `my-site.pl/admin/configuration/users/permissions`